 The current tuition and fees for the 2023-2024 academic year are \$27,421 for resident students and \$56,521 for non-resident students.
 The tuition is \$24,128 of the totals with the balances made up of required fees, academic excellence fee, technology fee, building use fee, operational fee, student excellence fee and nonresident fee.
 The average tuition and fees for SEC schools of veterinary medicine for the 2023-2024 academic year is \$27,823 for resident students and \$53,924 for nonresident students.
-The resident tuition and fees at LSU are the third lowest of the 8 SEC veterinary schools and the nonresident tuition and fees for the 33 U.S. veterinary schools is \$35,614 and \$56,935 for resident and nonresident students respectively.
+The resident tuition and fees at LSU are the third lowest of the 8 SEC veterinary schools and the nonresident tuition and fees at LSU are the third highest of the 8 SEC veterinary schools.
+The average tuition and fees for the 33 U.S. veterinary schools is \$35,614 and \$56,935 for resident and nonresident students respectively.

 In 2023-2024, Vet Med enrolled 135 students into the four-year program.
 Nine (9) of these students are from Arkansas as part of a Southern Regional Education Board (SREB) educational contract.
 These contract students pay the resident tuition and fees while the state of Arkansas pays the SREB contract fee.
 Given a small attrition rate there are currently approximately 575 students in the four-year program that includes an additional 75 non-matriculating students in the fourth year as part of contracts with Ross University, St. George's University, and St. Matthews University.
-Approximately 39% of the students in the four-year program pay non-resident tuition and fees and Ross University, St. George's University also pay the non-resident tuition and fees as non-matriculating fourth year students.
+Approximately 39% of the students in the four-year program pay non-resident tuition and fees and Ross University, St. George's University, and St. Matthews students also pay the non-resident tuition and fees as non-matriculating fourth year students.